rbanffy/3270font/README.md

 https://packages.debian.org/sid/fonts/fonts-3270 and
 http://packages.ubuntu.com/xenial/fonts/fonts-3270, although the
 packaged version may not be the latest version, but it's good enough for most purposes.

+On FreeBSD the font can be installed with `pkg install 3270font`.

 For those who don't have the luxury of a proper system-managed package, Adobe Type 1, TTF, OTF and WOFF versions are available for download on http://s3.amazonaws.com/3270font/3270_fonts_4cfe95c.zip (although this URL may not always reflect the latest version).